educelab/ink-id/README.rst

     $ python setup.py build_ext --inplace

-To set up Weights & Biases for experiment tracking, go to [https://wandb.ai/settings](https://wandb.ai/settings) to copy your API key, and then run:
+To set up Weights & Biases for experiment tracking, go to your [settings page](https://wandb.ai/settings) to copy your API key, and then run:

 .. code-block:: bash